 - Strongly market FCCMA programs to educational institutions and students.

-- Develop effective, easily implementable strategies for FCCMA and members routinely to prepare and circulate positive news regarding the profession and to link professional managers with media opportunities.
+a.
+Routinely prepare and circulate positive news regarding the profession and to link professional managers with media opportunities.

 - Develop “best practices” in local government public relations for members.